bendwild/afromedica/content/About us/about us.md

 AfroMedica was founded in 2020 in the wake of the Black Lives Matter movement and the COVID-19 pandemic; two pivotal moments that exposed the deep-rooted health inequities within our society.
 What began as an initiative by a group of medical students has since grown into a collective of students and professionals committed to tackling the impact of racism on health and healthcare in Belgium.

 Today, AfroMedica is an interdisciplinary organization active in the broader healthcare and medical field.
 We unite expertise from medicine, sociology, psychology, public policy, and activism to advocate for equitable, accessible, and racially conscious healthcare.
-At the intersection of care, education, activism, and [policy]([[policy]]), we build bridges between grassroots movements, institutions, and policymakers, **always grounded in scientific knowledge**.
+At the intersection of care, education, activism, and [[policy]], we build bridges between grassroots movements, institutions, and policymakers, **always grounded in scientific knowledge**.

 ---
 ## Our Mission